RadioAstronomySoftwareGroup/pyradiosky/README.md

 * pytest-cov
 * coverage
 * pre-commit
+* sphinx
+* pypandoc

 One way to ensure you have all the needed packages is to use the included `environment.yaml` file to create a new environment that will contain all the optional dependencies along with dependencies required for testing and development (```conda env create -f environment.yml```).
-Alternatively, you can specify `dev` when installing pyradiosky (as in `pip install pyradiosky[dev]`) to install the packages needed for testing (including coverage and linting).
+Alternatively, you can specify `dev` when installing pyradiosky (as in `pip install pyradiosky[dev]`) to install the packages needed for testing and documentation development.

 To use pre-commit to prevent committing code that does not follow our style, you'll need to run `pre-commit install` in the top level `pyradiosky` directory.

-## Tests
+# Tests
 Uses the `pytest` package to execute test suite.
 From the source pyradiosky directory run ```pytest``` or ```python -m pytest```.

 # Maintainers
 pyradiosky is maintained by the RASG Managers, which currently include:

  - Adam Beardsley (Arizona State University)
  - Bryna Hazelton (University of Washington)
  - Daniel Jacobs (Arizona State University)